-He co-founded the Dialogue of Contemporary Sociology (DOCS) workshop in the department of sociology at OU which is developed to encourage graduate and undergraduate students discuss the most recent findings in the field in order to pick up both substantive and methodological ideas that can help them with their own research.
+He co-founded the Dialogue of Contemporary Sociology (DOCS) workshop in the Department of Sociology at OU. which was developed to encourage graduate and undergraduate students to discuss the most recent findings in the field to pick up both substantive and methodological ideas that can help them with their research.